Yulia Kasenkova• Senior teacher of the Vaganova Academy

 Facebook: https://m.facebook.com/dasha.vergizova

-Graduated from the Vaganova Academy of Dance, she has worked since 1997 in the Mariinsky Theatre as a dancer.
-Since 2018 she is also a student of the pedagogical faculty of the Vaganova Academy.
-She also conducts rehearsals of the students from the Academy sometimes.
+Graduated from the Vaganova Academy as artist and teacher, she works in the Mariinsky Theatre as a dancer since 1997.
+Since 2018 she also conducts rehearsals of the students from the Vaganova Academy from time to time.

-During the course of historical dance, students will study and get familiar with the following dances from Mariinsky Theatre: the Minuet from “Rigoletto”, the Quadrille from “The Queen of swords” and the Polonaise from “Eugene Onegin”, among other pieces and apart from the theoretical material following the methodology of the Vaganova Academy.
+During the course of character dance, students may study and get familiar with the following dances from the Mariinsky Theatre: the Minuet from “Rigoletto”, the Quadrille from “The Queen of swords” and the Polonaise from “Eugene Onegin”, among other pieces and apart from the theoretical material following the methodology of the Vaganova Academy.

 • Graduated as an artist from the Rudolf Nureyev Choreographic School